 Intimidated by high lawyer fees?

 Overwhelmed with the legal process and unsure of how you’ll make ends meet?
-Legal aid is a government provision to ensure can get legal Aid.
+Legal help or Aid is a government provision to ensure can get legal Aid.

 Legal Aid give you the fair trial protected by law.
 There are a range of services provided through legal aid.